-Yes No Requirement Ensure the insurer's and a pplicable producer's system of annuity suitability supervision and training include fron n Model #275: A producer who engages in the sale of annuity products shall complete a one-time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider to comply with Section 7 of this regulation.
-Producers who hold a life insurance line of authority on the effective date of this regulation the Suitability in Annuity Transactions Model Regulation (#275) and who desire to sell annuities shall complete the requirements of this subsection within six (6) months after the effective date of this the regulation.
-Individuals who obtain a life insurance line of authority on or after the effective date of this-the regulation may not engage in the sale of annuities until the annuity training course required under this subsection has been completed.
-The training required under this subsection shall include information on the following topics: • The types of annuities and various classifications of annuities; • Identification of the parties to an annuity; How product-specific annuity contract features affect consumers; • The application of income taxation of qualified and non-qualified annuities; • The primary uses of annuities; and • Appropriate standard of conduct, sales practices, replacement and disclosure requirements.
+Yes No Requirement 1 Ensure the in surer's and app licable producer's system of annuity suitability supervision and training include from I Model #275: A producer who engages in the sale of annuity products shall complete a 4 one-time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider to comply with Section 7 of this regulation.
+L Producers who hold a life insurance line of authority on the effective date of 4 this regulation the Suitability in Annuity Transactions Model Regulation (#275) and who desire to sell annuities shall complete the requirements of this subsection within six (6) months after the effective date of this the regulation.
+Individuals who obtain a life insurance line of authority on or after the effective date of this the regulation may not engage in the sale of annuities until the annuity training course required under this subsection has been completed.
+4 The training required under this subsection shall include information on the following topics: ١.
+The types of annuities and various classifications of annuities: I have a second annuities and various classifications of annuities: F • Identification of the parties to an annuity; How product-specific annuity contract features affect consumers; The state of • The application of income taxation of qualified and non-qualified annuities; • The primary uses of annuities; and • Appropriate standard of conduct, sales practices, replacement and disclosure requirements.
+4 A producer who has completed an annuity training course approved by the ľ department of insurance prior to the effective date of the regulation shall, within six (6) months after the effective date of the regulation, complete either. • A new four (4) credit training course approved by the department of L insurance after the effective date of the regulation; or • An additional one-time one (1) credit training course approved by the department of insurance and provided by the department of insurance- approved education provider on appropriate sales practices. replacement and disclosure requirements under the amended regulation. - J